School Direct

 Alternatively, you are invited to join one of our open mornings at Ashmole Academy where you can find out more about our programme and observe a class.
 If you would like to book a place, please email kfo@ashmoleacademy.org including your preferred date and your subject area.

-Each week, all trainees within the school receive 2 hours of Professional Studies training.
+Each week, all trainees within the school receive an hour of Professional Studies training.
 These sessions will develop trainees’ understanding of best practice in each of the key Teaching Standards and are delivered by senior members of staff within the school enabling you to have access to the best guidance and support.
 Topics include professionalism in teaching, assessment, lesson planning and behaviour.
+As we are a large school, you will have access to a huge amount of expertise to help you develop your practice.

 At the beginning of the course, you will teach approximately 10 hours per fortnight.
 This will increase to around 18 hours by Christmas and 25 hours by Easter.
 This is a vital step in ensuring all trainees are prepared for the rigours of teaching as a Early Career Teacher.
 Each trainee is different and mentors will ensure that individuals feel prepared for this uplift as the year progresses.